fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 ## Fixing assembly flags

-> This procedure is only useful for live debugging.
+> This procedure is only useful for live debugging non-debug assemblies.
 If your only goal is to produce complete call stacks, you can skip this.
 {.is-info}

 Using dnSpy, load the assembly and modify the assembly attributes from: